suhailkhaki/buildtools/README.md

 	   "files" :[
 	     {
-	       "path" : "The relative pathname to the file to install", "sha1" : "The sha1 of the file"
+	       "path" : "The relative pathname to the file to install", "sha1" : "The sha1 of the file",
 	       "mode" : "The file mode"
 	     }
 	   ],

 	   "depends":[
 	     {
-	       "package": "name of the dependent package"
+	       "package": "name of the dependent package",
-	       "version": "version of the dependent package we want" "paltform": "target installation platform of dependent package" "manifest": "manifest file name for the dependent package as defined in software depot. \n If we provide the this attribute then other attributes are optional" }
+	       "version": "version of the dependent package we want", "platform": "target installation platform of dependent package", "manifest": "manifest file name for the dependent package as defined in software depot. \n If we provide the this attribute then other attributes are optional" }
 	   ]

 	   "build":[
-	     { "command": "command to install package to staging area."
+	     { "command": "command to install package to staging area.", "ordinal": "sequence number in which command is executed", "note": "Any notes and remarks"
 	     }
 	  ]
 	}